Sweet flag

 Native American tribes across North America discovered calamus growing in wetlands and marshes.
 They chewed the root to ease toothaches and headaches, while also using it in sacred rituals.
 Some tribes burned it as incense during purification ceremonies.
 The Ojibwe people particularly revered it as one of their four sacred medicines alongside sage, cedar, and sweetgrass.

 European settlers quickly adopted these indigenous practices.
-Colonial herbalists began including calamus in their medicine chests, spreading its use throughout early American communities.
+Colonial herbalists began including calamus in their medicine chests.

 In Traditional Chinese Medicine, practitioners used calamus to “open the orifices” and restore consciousness.
 They often combined it with other herbs to address digestive and respiratory concerns1.
 Ancient Chinese texts dating back 2,000 years document its use for mental clarity.

 Medieval European monasteries cultivated calamus in their herb gardens.
-Monks valued it for creating aromatic blends and incorporated it into daily wellness practices.
-They also used it to flavor ales during religious ceremonies.
+Monks valued it for creating aromatic blends and flavoring ales during religious ceremonies.

-This cross-cultural adoption shows how different societies recognized calamus root’s unique properties—a global tradition that continues today among herbal enthusiasts.
+This cross-cultural history shows how different societies recognized calamus root’s unique properties—a tradition that continues today among herbal enthusiasts.

 sweet flag, water, shoots